Castles Crumbling

-"Castles Crumbling" (Note: Officially titled "Castles Crumbling (Taylor's Version) (From the Vault)") is a song by the American singer-songwriter Taylor Swift featuring the American singer-songwriter Hayley Williams from the American rock band Paramore.
+"Castles Crumbling" (Note: Officially titled "Castles Crumbling (Taylor's Version) (From the Vault)") is a song written and recorded by the American singer-songwriter Taylor Swift, featuring the American singer-songwriter Hayley Williams.
 Swift wrote the track and intended to include it in her third studio album, Speak Now (2010), but left it out of the track-list.
 She produced the track with Jack Antonoff for the re-recording of Speak Now, the 2023 album Speak Now (Taylor's Version).
-"Castles Crumbling" is an indie folk-influenced emo ballad driven by a piano, and its lyrics are about the pressure of fame.
+"Castles Crumbling" is a piano-driven emo and indie folk ballad, and its lyrics are about the pressure of fame.

 Music critics interpreted that "Castles Crumbling" was influenced by the incident involving Swift and the rapper Kanye West at the 2009 MTV Video Music Awards.
 They gave the song generally positive reviews and described its nature as delicate.
 The song peaked in the top 40 on the Billboard Global 200 and on the charts in Australia, New Zealand, and the United States.
-Swift performed it live on the London and Santa Clara stops of her Eras Tour (2023–24).
+Swift performed it live twice on the Eras Tour, once in 2023, and the other time in 2024.

 Background and release

 Hayley Williams (pictured) featured on "Castles Crumbling".

-Taylor Swift released her third studio album, Speak Now, on October 25, 2010, under Big Machine Records.
-She released three more studio albums under Big Machine, as per her recording contract, which expired in November 2018.
-She hence withdrew from Big Machine and signed a new deal with Republic Records, which secured her the rights to own the masters of any new music she would release.
-In 2019, the music executive Scooter Braun acquired Big Machine; the ownership of the masters to Swift's first six studio albums, including Speak Now, transferred to him.
-In August 2019, Swift denounced Braun's purchase and announced that she would re-record her first six studio albums to own their masters herself.
-She began the re-recording process in November 2020.
+Taylor Swift's third studio album, Speak Now, was released on October 25, 2010, by Big Machine Records.
+She left Big Machine to sign with Republic Records in 2018.
+In 2019, the music executive Scooter Braun acquired Big Machine, including the masters to Swift's first six studio albums, including Speak Now.
+She denounced Braun's purchase and began re-recording the albums in November 2020, to own their masters herself.
+The re-recording of Speak Now, titled Speak Now (Taylor's Version), was released on July 7, 2023.

-On May 5, 2023, at the first Nashville date of her sixth concert tour, the Eras Tour, Swift announced Speak Now (Taylor's Version) and its release date on July 7.
-She subsequently revealed in social media posts, "I love this album because it tells a tale of growing up, flailing, flying and crashing ... and living to speak about it."
-Swift emphasized the hardships she faced in her life during the time she wrote the record, among them "brutal honesty, unfiltered diaristic confessions and wild wistfulness".
-On June 5, 2023, Swift announced the track-list of Speak Now (Taylor's Version).
-It contains twenty-two tracks, including six new "From the Vault" songs that were written for the 2010 album but never included.